crow-browser/seed/docs/content/guides/removingPocket.md

 # Removing pocket

-**Note:** This expects you have gluon setup.
+**Note:** This expects you have samurai setup.

 ## Disabling in firefox.js

 The goal of this guide is to disable pocket and remove its icon from the toolbar.
-The first changes we will need to make is to the firefox.js file located in `engine/browser/app/profile/firefox.js`.
+The first changes we will need to make is to the firefox.js file located in `.engine/browser/app/profile/firefox.js`.
 Scroll to the lines that include the following settings (around line 1980 in firefox 94):

 ```js
 pref('extensions.pocket.api', 'api.getpocket.com')